 This suggests that if a higher proportion of people in a place had better health, those older people would be able to stay in the labour market for longer, and local economies would benefit economically and socially from the extended working lives of residents.

-This project by University College London will investigate whether a place-based approach could be a more effective method of intervention.
+This project by University College London investigated whether a place-based approach could be a more effective method of intervention.

-An evidence review will look at which concepts and metrics of health are appropriate to measure the health of the older population in a given place, and UK census data will be used to investigate a series of analytical questions.
+An evidence review looked at which concepts and metrics of health are appropriate to measure the health of the older population in a given place, and UK census data was used to investigate a series of analytical questions.

 Project findings will be shared with key stakeholders to inform national public health and economic policy.

-For more information, please contact Dr Emily T Murray, Senior Research Fellow, University College London.
+For more information, please contact Emily T Murray, Senior Research Fellow, University College London.